• Zaheer Abbas

 Is classism sexy?

 As I navigate the labyrinthian nightmare of airport processes, I join this intricate dance of boarding a plane: Initial check-in, final boarding call — each step unfolds with a precision that is both impressive and daunting.

 Ever since I was a kid, airports have seemed like a beautiful place to me, filled with a certain cozy-yet-thrilling energy of adventure waiting to unfold.
 That whole atmosphere, from the smell of coffee mingling with the sound of gate announcements and the constant chatter of people and the bright screens hinting at destinations yet to be explored - all together has this magical ambient quality.

-Just like Elaine, I find myself wedged between two fellow passengers, navigating the cramped confines of economy class.
+Just like Elaine, I find myself wedged between two fellow passengers, navigating the cramped confines of coach class.
 With little room to maneuver, the prospect of making it to the restroom becomes a logistical challenge.
 So, with this debilitating stress and a full bladder, I let my mind wander to that time as a kid I got to board first class; it felt like a glimpse into a world of luxury and privilege that I desperately wanted to be a part of.

 As first-class passengers are ushered through streamlined processes, they're spared even the thought of inconveniences endured by those in the back of the plane.
 This realization greatly challenges my romanticized notions of success and privilege.